linnaha/Final_Project_Interaction_Lab/README.md

-# finalproject - "Flappy Shape - Shanghai Edition"
+# Final Project - "Flappy Shape - Shanghai Edition"

 This is a final project I did freshman year for Interaction Lab, a core class for the major Interactive Media Arts at NYU Shanghai.